ligato/vpp-agent/README.md

 * [GOVPPmux](govppmux) - allows other plugins to access VPP independently on each other by means of connection multiplexing
 * [Linux](linuxplugin) (VETH) - allows optional configuration of Linux virtual ethernet interfaces
 * [Core](https://github.com/ligato/cn-infra/tree/master/core) - lifecycle management of plugins (loading, initialization, unloading) from [cn-infra](https://github.com/ligato/cn-infra)
+* [agentctl](cmd/agentctl) - a CLI tool that shows the state of the agents and can configure the agents

 ## Quickstart
 For quick start with the VPP Agent, you can use pre-build Docker images with the Agent and VPP on [Dockerhub](https://hub.docker.com/r/ligato/vpp-agent/).

+0. Run ETCD and Kafka on your host (e.g. in Docker [using this procedure](docker/dev_vpp_agent/README.md#running-etcd-server-on-local-host)).

 1. Run VPP + VPP Agent in a Docker image:
 ```